-A native New Yorker, I was never a fan of the cold weather.
+I'm a native New Yorker, but not a fan of the cold weather.
 So upon completion of that program, and running most of my classes, I put together a plan, with my bff, and moved to LaJolla, CA - not too shabby a place to start.
-FYI neither of us come from money; we're wicked resourceful and landed an amazing deal at a time when they were giving stuff away.
+FYI neither of us come from money; we're just wicked resourceful and landed an amazing deal at a time when they were giving stuff away.
 Still LA was the goal and soon enough I set myself up there.

-I diligently submitted (every Thursday) for roles I thought I could play, usually got called in from my headshots, joined a few theater companies, and was soon back on stage.
-I was introduced to a talent manager - whose company I wound up running and within six months opened my own [Madcap Managerment].
+I diligently submitted (every Thursday) for roles I thought I fit, and often got called in from my [head]shots, joined a few theater companies, and was soon back on stage.
+I was introduced to a new talent manager - whose company I wound up running, and within six months opened my own [Madcap Managerment].
 I was making some great impressions but that figure of mine - ugh!
 Dolly Parton had nothing on me, not to mention J-Lo!!
 So the feedback (I was now privy to) usually went something like, "Kylie was the best, a complete professional, great hair, beautiful face, funny, BUT not physically right for the role..."
 Well I'm NO quitter!
-But being runner-up on most projects was not paying the bills.
+But being runner-up on most evcrything was taking a toll and not paying the bills.

-As time dragged on I found other ways to make a living - working as a paid reader, casting assistant, assistant to the head of domestic distribution at Miramax, opened a workshop company (Show & Tell) and remained on stage throughout...
-I turned down the Weinsteins, erotic thrillers, and some very lucrative job offers: a starting six-figure salary as an agent, show runner at USA, producer, director, more casting, marketing for Miramax, offers to expand my managment and workshop companies...
-But most required giving up acting - never!
-Ironically my first paying gig was as a bride and I've been faithfully committed ever since.
+As time dragged on I found other ways to make a living - working as: a paid reader, casting assistant, assistant to the head of domestic distribution at Miramax, opened a workshop company (Show & Tell) and remained on stage throughout...
+I turned down erotic thrillers, the Weinsteins, and some very lucrative job offers, such as: a starting six-figure salary as an agent, show-runner at USA, producer, director, etc. Most required giving up acting - never!
+Ironically my first paying acting gig was as a bride and I've been faithfully committed ever since.
 I love acting!
-Be it a 10 minute audition, a 2 hour play, days, weeks, or months on stage, and eventually - TV & film sets.
+Be it a 10 minute audition, 2 hour play, days, weeks, or months on stage, and eventually TV & film sets - as some of the bitchiest characters = the most fun!